dtenny/read-line-crlf/README.md

 # Usage

-If you didn't get this via quickload from the quickload repo (because it isn't there yet), add it to your `~/quicklisp/localprojects/` directory, update/wipe the `system-index.txt` file accordingly, and then you can quickload it.
+If you didn't get this via quicklisp from the quicklisp repo (because it isn't there yet), add it to your `~/quicklisp/localprojects/` directory, update/wipe the `system-index.txt` file accordingly, and then you can quickload it.